OverlordAlex/Fitocrazy/README.md

 # TODO
+- colors for resting and ready should be slightly more obvious
 - fail color should be applied to the specific line, not title
 - Use quantity strings https://developer.android.com/guide/topics/resources/string-resource#Plurals
 - build a workout by body parts